ewizzle13/bdd100k/README.md

 ## Future Work

-* Improve performance using data augmentation for low-light conditions
+* Apply data augmentation to improve generalization
 * Explore transfer learning with pretrained models
-* Implement more advanced detection architectures (e.g., YOLO, Faster R-CNN) **Extend analysis to different weather and lighting conditions** (We can talk about this)
+* Implement more advanced detection architectures (e.g., YOLO, Faster R-CNN) **Extend analysis to:

+Different weather conditions
+Day vs night classification

 ---

 ## Summary

-This project demonstrates the challenges and considerations of applying deep learning models to **real-world autonomous driving data**, particularly in **nighttime environments**, and highlights the importance of robust model design for safety-critical applications.
+This project demonstrates the application of deep learning models to scene classification in autonomous driving environments.
+Overall, the project highlights the importance of model selection, dataset quality, and preprocessing in building reliable computer vision systems.